HenrikBengtsson/startup/reference/install.md

 - overwrite:

-  If the R startup file already exist, then `FALSE` (default) appends the startup code to the end of the file. is overwritten.
+  If the R startup file already exists, then `FALSE` (default) appends the startup code to the end of the file.
 If `TRUE`, any pre-existing R startup file is overwritten.

 - path:

-  The folder where to create `.Renviron.d` and `.Rprofile.d` directory.
+  The folder in which to create the `.Renviron.d` and `.Rprofile.d` directory.

 - make_dirs: